1954 Swiss Grand Prix: Race report

 The Mercedes dominance continued as Juan Manuel Fangio led from start to finish.
 Stirling Moss soon passed José Froilán González for 2nd and battled ferociously to catch Fangio.
 However, he was himself soon under pressure as Mike Hawthorn caught him.
-The two duelled furiously in a superb patriotic spectacle, which ended only when Moss's engine gave way.
+The two duelled furiously, which ended only when Moss' engine gave way.
 Hawthorn himself succumbed to fuel feed problems.
 Gonzalez thus ended in second, whilst Fangio lapped the entire field up to second, winning by nearly a minute.
 Hans Herrmann in the sister Mercedes took the final podium spot.

 The Driver's championship was to be decided at this race.
 Works Ferrari driver José Froilán González needed to win to stay in contention to beat Mercedes driver Juan Manuel Fangio on points and after finishing 2nd to Fangio, he still had 23 1/7 points to Fangio's 42.
 With the rules in place at the time, González could not overhaul Fangio's total with 2 races left, and so the title went to Fangio for the 2nd time.

 This would be the last F1 race in Switzerland.
 Following the 1955 Le Mans disaster the Swiss government banned all forms of motor racing.
-Swiss Grands Prix were subsequently held in 1975 (non-championship) and 1982 but both races took place in France.
+Two Swiss Grands Prix were subsequently held in 1975 (non-championship) and 1982 but both races took place at the Dijon-Prenois circuit in France.

 There would not be any form of circuit motor racing in Switzerland for nearly sixty four years.
 In 2015, Switzerland lifted their ban on motor racing for electric vehicles only.
 The first race organized after the ban was lifted was a Formula E Championship race taking place in the streets of Zürich in 2018.